- UCAS course code

 2. Specific questions can be asked after the lecture.

-Group Coursework - 50% - students working in teams of no more than 3 are required to produce a 2,500 word report focused on a case study of a product or service innovation and its associated market.
+Coursework - 50% - each student is required to produce a 2,500 word report focused on a case study of a product or service innovation and its associated market.

 Exam – 50%